linebender/druid/docs/src/08_resolution_independence.md

 and your application might have multiple windows - with each window on a different display.
 It will all just work, because druid will adjust the actual pixel dimensions based on the display that the window is currently located on.

-## High pixel density images with druid

-*TODO: Write this section after it's more clear how this works and if its even solved.*